blocksds/sdk/docs/content/technical/devkitarm_porting_guide.md

 additions, and are not replicated in BlocksDS.

 Instead, BlocksDS uses the `picolibc` C library's "tiny" stdio implementation.
-In addition, to cut down on RAM and code size, it omits the `devoptab` interface.
-AS most homebrew does not modify the device list, this should not affect them.
 It also uses a modified version of [Elm's FatFS library](http://elm-chan.org/fsw/ff/00index_e.html) in place of libfat, as well as a custom implementation of NitroFS.